-When first implemented, no one thought it would be possible and a lot of LMS did not support the option.
+When sequencing was first implemented, no one thought it would be possible and a lot of LMS did not support the option.
 The basics are simple.
-Sequencing allowed authors to add rules that defined the order in which content would be accessed by learners.
-It set up specific paths that could be adjusted per learner and allowed them to save results mid-course and continue at a later point in time.
+Sequencing allows authors to add rules that define the order in which content is accessed by learners.
+It sets up specific paths that can be adjusted per learner and allows them to save results mid-course and continue at a later point in time.
 Sequencing is something you can only do with SCORM 2004.

 So, SCORM 1.2 vs 2004, which version do you need?
 If your main goal is to just have a report on learners results, both options will suffice.
 The core of the reporting elements is the same.
-This changes if you are looking for more in-depth options like complex navigation and sequencing, you will have to go with SCORM 2004.
+However, if you are looking for more in-depth options like complex navigation and sequencing, you will have to go with SCORM 2004.
 If that is the case, make sure both your authoring environment and your LMS are SCORM-compliant.
-If you are only after the learners’ results, SCORM 1.2 will be all you need.